Connor Joe Preview, Player Props: Pirates vs. Cubs

 Connor Joe At The Plate

-- Joe is batting .255 with 27 doubles, three triples, nine home runs and 40 walks.
+- Joe has 27 doubles, three triples, nine home runs and 41 walks while batting .255.

-- Joe will look to extend his four-game hitting streak.
-He's batting .533 during his last games.
+- Joe is batting .438 during his last outings and is on a six-game hitting streak.

-- In 8.7% of his games this year, he has hit a home run, and 2.5% of his trips to the dish.
+- He has gone deep in 8.5% of his games this year, and 2.4% of his trips to the plate.

-- Joe has driven in a run in 26 games this year (25.0%), including six games with more than one RBI (5.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Joe has had at least one RBI in 24.5% of his games this season (26 of 106), with more than one RBI six times (5.7%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.